Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

 Super nice, except that it correctly attributes only about 85% of the quotations.
-But could you except better from un unpaid assistant ?
+But can you really expect better from an unpaid assistant?
-Here is some of its failures:
+Here are some examples of its failures:

 <figure>
     <p align="center">